-->

 Caddis

-We already know Katie loves this classic shape — you’ve probably seen her wearing them on Instagram.
-She says she feels like Gloria Steinem whenever she wears them!
+We already know Katie loves this classic shape with the tinted lenses — you’ve probably seen her wearing hers on Instagram.
+She says she feels like Gloria Steinem whenever she dons them.
 They won’t feel heavy on your face, and Katie says they’re especially gentle behind her ears.

 Zenni Rectangle Glasses